jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ### Derived Constructs

-Constructs that might be known from other programming languages, may have a reasonably unique expression using combinations of these more basic elements from Circle mentioned above.
+Constructs that might be known from other programming languages, may have a reasonably unique expression using combinations of these more basic elements from Encircle mentioned above.
 Here follows an attempt to accompany this claim with some examples.

 ### Command Definitions